pachadotdev/analogsea/README.md

 The best way to authenticate is to generate a [personal access token](https://cloud.digitalocean.com/settings/tokens/new) and save it in an environment variable called `DO_PAT`.
 If you don't do this, you'll be prompted to authenticate in your browser the first time you use analogsea.

 Make sure you provide digitial ocean your public key at <https://cloud.digitalocean.com/ssh_keys>.
+Github has some good advice on creating a new public key if you don't already have one: <https://help.github.com/articles/generating-ssh-keys/>.

 ### Get droplets